 Organizations that Protect Ravens

-In the United States, ravens are protected under the Migratory Bird Treaty Act.
+In the United States, the raven is protected under the Migratory Bird Treaty Act.
 This means that you cannot legally kill, possess, sell, purchase, barter, transport, or export these birds, their parts, eggs, or nests, except under the terms of a valid Federal permit.

-Even though they are federally protected and are plentiful, like the vast majority of wild animals on our planet, ravens do face threats from human beings.
-These include being shot at, poisoned, and from ingesting toxins in the environment.
-They are also threatened by dogs and cats.
+Thankfully, ravens are federally protected and their numbers are plentiful.
+However, like the vast majority of wild animals on our planet, ravens still face threats from human beings.
+These include being shot at, poisoned, and ingesting toxins in the environment.
+Both pet and feral dogs and cats also threaten raves.
 If you care about ravens, please help to protect them.
-Here are some organizations and resources that are working to protect ravens and other birds:
+Here are some organizations that are working to protect ravens and other birds: